koompi/koompi.org/content/basic/Flies and  Folders/flie_folder.en.md

 ## Create File
 Knowing how to create a new file is an **important skill** for anyone using open-source regularly.
 You can create a new file either from the `command line` or from the `desktop file manager`.

-The `touch` command allows us to update the t**imestamps on existing files and directories** as well as creating, empty files.
+The `touch` command allows us to update the **timestamps on existing files and directories** as well as creating, empty files.
 The only easiest and most memorable way to create new, empty files is by using the `touch command`.

 To create a new file simply run the touch command followed by the name of the file you want to create: